The Situation Nobody Talks About

 Capacity scaling: Adjusts electrode active material loading and geometric area.
 Internal resistance is recalculated from the new current density distribution, not assumed proportional.

 Form factor transformation: Cylindrical → prismatic → pouch involves changes in thermal boundary conditions, current collector geometry, and the mechanical constraints on electrode stack expansion.
-Each transform has a specific set of adjustments.
+The tool handles all three common formats - 18650/21700/4680 cylindrical, prismatic, and pouch - with format-specific scaling physics for each.

 Thermal recalculation: Surface area, core-to-surface thermal resistance, and heat capacity are recalculated from the new geometry.
 The thermal model is not inherited from the reference cell - it’s rebuilt for the target geometry.